RockPiryt/Diesel_API/README.md

 List the ready features here:

-- On home Page User can follow current diesel price trends
+- In Stock trading section User can follow current information about diesel from stock trading (use API),
-- User can register account and login
-- When user log in, he gets an access to adding car journeys and calculate cost of these journeys.
+- In top cars section there are showed cars from database, (PostgreSQL database)
+- User can add new car, edit image car in database or delete car from database,
+- In Travel cost section User can add information about travel in route form, choose car from database and make calculation to get information about cost.

 ## Previews